tweag/nickel/doc/manual/typing.md

   = These types are not compatible
 ```

-The reason is that without an explicit polymorphic annotation, the typechecker
+The reason is that **without an explicit polymorphic annotation, the typechecker
-will always infer non-polymorphic types.
-Here, `filter` is given the type `(Num
+will always infer non-polymorphic types**.
+If you need polymorphism, you have to
--> Bool) -> List Num -> List Num`, guessed from the application in the right
+write a type anntation.
+Here, `filter` is inferred to be of type `(Num -> Bool)
-hand side of `result`. **If you need a polymorphic type, you have to write an
+-> List Num -> List Num`, guessed from the application in the right hand side of
-explicit annotation**.
+`result`.

 **Note**:
 if you are a more type-inclined reader, you may wonder why the typechecker is